 TSCM – Step One

-As shown in the photo (right), acoustical leakage is often caused by small construction oversights, which later become big information security vulnerabilities.
+As shown in the photo (left), acoustical leakage is often caused by small construction oversights, which later become big information security vulnerabilities.

 TSCM – Step Two

 This inspection occurs when all the wiring is in, and just before the walls and ceilings are enclosed.
 The area will be photographed again to document what and where everything is.
 Wiring can now be visually inspected.

 Placement of other items, such as fire sensors, Wi-Fi Access Points, cell service extenders, etc. are also located and documented at this time.

 Once Step Two is complete the walls and ceiling are cleared for enclosure.
 Any unauthorized electronics placed in the interim will become readily apparent during the Step Three inspection.

 TSCM – Step Three